SwarajPawarV2Solutions/Projects/ems/README.md

 # Step 4 : Employee And Admin Dashboards

-### Add folder named as other in components.And in that other folder add file named as Headers.jsx
+### Add folder named as other in components.
+In the other folder add file named as Headers.jsx

 - In Header file add headers as name with emoji and also add log Out button.
 - Now creatre another file named as TaskListNumber.jsx and in that file we will add some number and tasks in it and adjust it by using css in a box with different colours.